5 Lessons in Website Copywriting

 My inherent passion for storytelling and lust for wordplay had branded me a “writer”.
-What kind of writer exactly, I wasn’t so sure.
-I had a head turning list of random day jobs to pay the bills, but I reconciled my foibles through minimum wage gigs by referring to it as an in-depth ‘anthropological study’.
+What kind of writer that was exactly… I wasn’t so sure.
+I had a head-turning list of random day jobs to pay the bills but I reconciled my foibles through minimum wage gigs by referring to it as an in-depth ‘anthropological study’.

 I’m sure plenty of writers can relate.

 It was a series of case studies, I told myself, and I hoped all my weird jobs would reveal their worth eventually.
-It was only a matter of time….
+Here are just a handful of environments I studied:

 - Grocery Story